1.1. The basics - approach, methods, tools and their interlinkages

 Joint Communication on the Global Gateway, 1 December 2021

-The Team Europe approach is a consistent overall policy approach, evolving from the idea of joint programming in 20081, the EU’s commitment to the principles of development effectiveness adopted in 20112, to the Team Europe approach response to COVID-19 and the recent EU Global Gateway strategy3.
-As a continuously evolving approach, which can and should be adapted to take account of changing contexts and lessons learned, the overall aim and guiding principle is for the EU and its Member States to work with partner countries and key stakeholders to ensure and improve development effectiveness and have a greater impact for people living in poverty.
+The Team Europe approach is a consistent horizontal policy approach, evolving from the idea of joint programming in 20081, the EU’s commitment to the principles of development effectiveness adopted in 20112, to the Team Europe approach response to COVID-19 and the more recent EU Global Gateway strategy3.
+As a continuously evolving approach, which can and should be tailored to changing contexts and lessons learned, the overall aim and guiding principle is for the EU and its Member States to work with partner countries and key stakeholders to ensure and improve development effectiveness and have a greater impact for people living in poverty and enhance the EU’s visibility.

-The Team Europe approach is, essentially, about ‘coming together’ and ‘doing together’.
+The Team Europe approach is, essentially, about ‘coming together’ and ‘doing together’, building on each other’s strenghts.
 Coming together to jointly reflect, analyse and plan, which has its foundations in joint programming.
 Doing together through joint and coordinated policy dialogues, a division of labour, and parallel and joint actions, projects and communications; which has its foundations in joint implementation.
 Ideally, actors following a Team Europe approach both ‘come’ and ‘do’ together, though it is possible to just focus on one of these actions as a starting point.

 1 Communication on Towards Joint Programming In Research: Working together to tackle common challenges more effectively: https://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=COM:2008:0468:FIN:EN:PDF